EhsanCreator/Purple-Tools/README.md

 cd threat-hunting-toolkit
 ````

-Follow the instructions below to set up the tools for your platform.
+Follow the instructions below for your platform to set up the tools.

 ---